- find

 /usr/lib/libreoffice/share/gallery/arrows/A66-Arrow-Green-Down.svg

-However, you can specify your own search patterns to make locate
+However, you can specify your own search patterns to make locate more selective in its behavior:

 $ locate /home/amnesia/Do*